Anne Summers: Career

 While at university, Summers became a member of the Labor Club, later becoming aligned with the radical student movement and in marching against the Vietnam War.
 On 24 April 1967 she married a fellow student, John Summers, and the couple moved to a remote Aboriginal reserve where he worked as a teacher.
 Following an incident at her wedding Summers became estranged from her father, and never returned to her maiden name despite the short life of her marriage.

 In December 1969, Summers left her marriage and in 1969 became one of a group of five women to form a Women's Liberation Movement (WLM) group in Adelaide.
 Other Women's Liberation Movement groups were being established around Australia: an equal pay submission in the name of the movements was submitted to the Commonwealth Conciliation and Arbitration Commission in Melbourne in 1969, and a WLM meeting was held in Sydney in January 1970.
 The group held their first national conference in May 1970, at the University of Melbourne, with 70 feminists attending.

-Moving to Sydney in 1970, Summers and other WLM members squatted in two derelict houses owned by the Anglican Diocese of Sydney, turning them into the Elsie Women's Refuge to provide shelter to women and children who were victims of domestic violence.
+In 1970, having received a postgraduate scholarship to do a PhD, Summers moved to Sydney and attended the University of Sydney, from which she earned a Doctorate in Political Science and Government, awarded in 1975.
+Active in the Sydney Women's Liberation Movement, in 1974 Summers and other WLM members squatted in two derelict houses owned by the Anglican Diocese of Sydney, turning them into the Elsie Women's Refuge to provide shelter to women and children who were victims of domestic violence.

+Summers used her postgraduate scholarship to write the book Damned Whores and God's Police which looked at the history of women in Australia.